 Your employer has chosen to offer the Self-Directed Brokerage Account (SDBA) as an additional investment option within your Plan.
-You can set up an account, direct a portion of your Plan assets to the SDBA, and then use the account balance to buy and sell individual stocks, bonds and mutual funds.
+You can set up an account, direct a portion of your Plan assets to the SDBA, and then you use this money to buy and sell individual stocks, bonds and mutual funds.
+Complete information on the SDBA investment option is available on Cooperative.com at My Benefits > My Retirement > manage your 401(k) Account > Self Directed Brokerage Account.

-NRECA offers the SDBA choice in conjunction with TD Ameritrade, Inc. When you open an SDBA account, TD Ameritrade routes the orders you place with them to be executed and then maintains records for the self-directed portion of your account.
+NRECA offers the SDBA option in partnership with State Street Global Markets, LLC.
+When you open an SDBA account, State Street Global Markets, LLC executes the orders you place with them and maintains records for the self-directed portion of your account.

 When you open an SDBA you serve as your own investment manager.
 All investments are made at your own direction and risk.
-Securities purchased through the SDBA, including mutual funds, are not bank deposits and are not insured by the FDIC or guaranteed by TD Ameritrade.
-All investments are subject to investment risk, including possible loss of the principal amount invested, and there is no guarantee of any future performance.
-Neither NRECA nor TD Ameritrade can give you advice concerning your investment selections or the potential tax implications surrounding them.
+Securities purchased through the SDBA, including mutual funds, are not bank deposits and are not insured by the FDIC or guaranteed by State Street Bank and Trust Company.
+Securities are subject to investment risk, including the possible loss of the principal amount invested, and there is no guarantee of future performance.
+Neither NRECA nor State Street Global Markets, LLC can give you advice concerning your investment selections.